Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (e) ensure that signs, posts and markers, if any, are legible and visible.

-(2) If a road permit holder is using the oil and gas road in winter, the road permit holder must
+(2) If a road permit holder is using the energy resource road in winter, the road permit holder must

 (a) remove snow from all or part of the travelled portion of the road, including sufficient turnouts, to provide for efficient and safe use by permit holders of the road,